 Kingston is a medium-sized city located in the state of New York.
 With a population of 23,436 people and 12 constituent neighborhoods, Kingston is the 70th largest community in New York.
-Much of the housing stock in Kingston was built prior to World War II, making it one of the older and more historic cities in the country.
+Kingston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Kingston isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kingston are a mix of both white- and blue-collar jobs.
+Kingston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kingston is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Kingston who work in office and administrative support (15.15%), management occupations (10.10%), and sales jobs (9.91%).

-The population of Kingston overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Kingston, 22.11% have at least a bachelor's degree.
+The education level of Kingston citizens is a little higher than the average for US cities and towns: 22.11% of adults in Kingston have at least a bachelor's degree.

 The per capita income in Kingston in 2010 was $23,955, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $95,820 for a family of four.
 However, Kingston contains both very wealthy and poor people as well.